 4. Plaintiff Blushark is a limited liability company organized under Maryland law with its principal place of business located at 1826 Jefferson Place NW, Washington DC, 20036-2557.
 Blushark operates a digital marketing company.
-One or more of the members of Blushark are citizens of Maryland.
+All members of Blushark are citizens of states other than Connecticut.